 HEALTH CARE FOR THE NEW MILLENIUM

 The problem, it is said, is free enterprise capitalism.
 The answer, according to many, is “universal care”.
-This must include all Americans or it would not be fair and moral because there is a right to health care.
-Let us address these concerns.
+This must include all Americans or it would not be fair and moral because there is a “right” to health care.
+Let us address these assertions.

-WHY DO WE SPEND SO MUCH ON HEALTH CARE?
+WHY DO AMERICANS SPEND SO MUCH ON HEALTH CARE?

-First, Americans spend more on health care than nations with socialized medicine because we are permitted to do so!
-European and Canadian governments cap their health spending.
+The main reason is they are permitted to do so!
+European and Canadian governments cap their health care spending.

-We spend a lot on health care, but who is to say how much is enough?
-Spending money on it is hardly a waste, unless the funds do not produce more health.
-This, unfortunately, is the case in America and anywhere that the allopathic approach dominates the system.
+Who is to say how much spending is enough?
+Spending money on health is hardly a waste, unless the funds do not produce more health.
+This, unfortunately, is the case in America and anywhere else in the world that the drug-based and surgery-based approach dominates the health care system.

-Unless we examine in detail the costs involved in our health care system, all attempts at reform will be futile.
-Here are some of the less well-known causes:
+Unless we examine the health care system in detail, attempts at reform will be futile.
+Here are some of less well-known facts that cause high cost and poor results:

 Real prevention is about more rest and sleep, dietary improvements and other lifestyle modifications.
 However, Americans and Europeans are instead encouraged to eat junk food by their governments.